KennedyPattersonTAMU/4-Comma-Assignment_01/README.md

 Initially, I was met with a statement that reminded the user that the character in question was under copyright protection and as such I would not be able to generate the character's exact likeness, only something similar.
 This is very different from the results of similar prompts only a year ago as investigated by Gary and Southen [2] (see Figure 2) which had no such warning appear and easily rendered the offending images.

-However that warning was just a warning, the training data DALLE-3 was trained on is still within its code and so rather than stop my efforts it only slowed them down.
+However, that warning was just a warning, the training data DALLE-3 was trained on is still within its code, and so rather than stop my efforts it only slowed them down.
 I found that after several iterations on prompts, one could circumvent these protections if you either slowly added more details or were hyper-specific.
 It couldn't make a brown dog with a blue collar and black spots that solves mysteries with 4 teens but it could make a Great Dane, with brown fur, elongated proportions, and a 70's van.

 [![4-comma][images-fig4]](https://example.com)